simpleviewinc/sv-mosaic/README.md

 ##### Saved Views

-The Grid system supports saved views.
-When enabled, the user will receive buttons at the top-right of the Grid allowing them to change the view and save a new one.
+The DataView system supports saved views.
+When enabled, the user will receive buttons at the top-right of the DataView allowing them to change the view and save a new one.
 This allows users to change their filters, columns, view and then save it for later, allowing other users to use that view.

 ##### Props
-* title - The title of the grid.
+* title - The title of the DataView.
 * columns - `array` of `object`
 	* name - `string` - Unique name for this column.
 	* column - `string` - defaults to `${column.name}` - When a column is displayed we need to know the name of the key in the data object that should populate this.
 By default `name` works.
 In some cases you might need to use the same data key but display it in multiple ways, you can use `column` for that purpose.